 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Ambulance services In- and out-of-service area: Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$75 for each one-way Meditransport. \$75 for each non-Medicare stabilization when there is a Out-of-network cost sharin in-network out-of-pocket meditor.
-Deductible does not apply. covered ambulance no transport. g will apply toward your
+What you must pay when you get these services Services that are covered for you HMO (in-network): Ambulance servicesCovered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.Image: the cover ambulance services not resulting in a transport to a facility if you are stabilized at your home or other location.
+This service is not covered outside of the U.S. and its territories.Image: the other coverage requirements of the Medicare program, and are furnished in connection with an emergent facility.Image: the other coverage requirements of the Medicare program, and are furnished in connection with an emergent facility.
+In- and out-of-service area: \$75 for each one-way Medicare-covered ambulance transport. \$75 for each non-Medicare covered ambulance stabilization when there is no transport.
+Out-of-network cost sharing will apply toward your in-network out-of-pocket maximum.
+Deductible does not apply.